-Appeal of Suspension, Demotion or Dismissal - Except as otherwise provided in NAC 284.646 and 284.656, the Nevada Administrative Code requires an appointing authority, who proposes to suspend, demote or dismiss an employee, to provide the employee with at least 10 working days' written notice.
+Appeal of Suspension, Demotion or Dismissal

+Except as otherwise provided in NAC 284.646, and 284.6563, the Nevada Administrative Code requires an appointing authority, who proposes to suspend, demote or dismiss an employee, to provide the employee with at least 10 working days' written notice.
 A pre-disciplinary hearing with the appointing authority or a designated representative is also required.
 Following the hearing, the employee must be informed in writing of the appointing authority's decision regarding the proposed action on or before its effective date.
-If you are a permanent employee and are suspended, demoted or dismissed, you may appeal to the hearings officer of Human Resource Management using the form found on Human Resource Management website.
+If you are a permanent employee and are suspended, demoted or dismissed, you may appeal to one of the hearing officers provided by the Personnel Commission using the appeal form found on the Division of Human Resource Management's website.
 Appeals must be submitted within 10 working days to the Division Administrator of Human Resource Management.
 Employees may also appeal involuntary transfers if they believe the transfer was made for the purposes of harassing them.
 (NRS 284.376, 284.390, NAC 284.656)